syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 {% endtabs %}

-In the following image, `Autocomplete` component is rendered with `EditTemplate` in **TaskName** column.
+In the following image, `Autocomplete` component is rendered with the  `EditTemplate` in the  **TaskName** column.
 ![Blazor Tree Grid with Autocomplete Edit Template](../images/blazor-treegrid-autocomplete-edit-template.png)

 ### Using ComboBox in EditTemplate

-You can render the [SfComboBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfComboBox-2.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+Render the [SfComboBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfComboBox-2.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).

 In the following sample, the `SfComboBox` component is rendered in the `EditTemplate` for the **Priority** column.